-Peer observations are accomplished when a member of the department committee observes a class session taught by the candidate and writes a report of that observation.
-The peer observation should include a summary of material presented in the class as well as an evaluation of the candidate's organization of the material, ability to communicate, currency of subject matter knowledge, variety and effectiveness of pedagogical techniques, and conduciveness of classroom environment to learning.
+Peer evaluations are accomplished when a member of the department committee observes a class session taught by the candidate and writes a report of that observation.
+The peer evaluation should include a summary of material presented in the class as well as an evaluation of the candidate's organization of the material, ability to communicate, currency of subject matter knowledge, variety and effectiveness of pedagogical techniques, and conduciveness of classroom environment to learning.

-As stated in Appendix A 1.13 C of the TRMOA candidates are required to respond to the peer evaluation(s).
-The candidate's analyses of the peer observation will be reviewed by the Committee to assist in determining the candidate's teaching effectiveness and growth as a teacher,
+The candidate's analyses of the peer observation will be reviewed by the Committee to assist in determining the candidate's teaching effectiveness and growth as a teacher.
+As stated in Appendix A 1.13 C of the PMOA candidates are required to respond to the peer evaluation(s).

-The candidate and peer observer will negotiate the deadline by which the candidate will receive the written observation.
+The candidate and peer observers will negotiate the deadline by which the candidate will receive the observation.
 The candidate can reasonably expect the observation no later than six weeks following the date of the observation.
-Issues regarding arranging a peer observation or receiving the written observation should be referred to the chair of the Tenure and Recontracting committee and if the chair is the observer, then the issue should be referred to another member of the committee.
+Issues regarding arranging a peer observation or receiving the written observation should be referred to the chair of the Promotion committee or another member of the committee.

 III.
 Documentation for Evaluating Excellence in Developing Learning Activities The candidate must demonstrate excellence in developing learning activities that enhance students' learning outcomes.
 This excellence can be demonstrated at the classroom and curricular levels.
-Factors that will be considered in the Committee's review include but are not limited to those outlined in the TRMOA (Appendix A, 1.11, B):
+Factors that will be considered in the Committee's review include but are not limited to those outlined in the PMOA (Appendix A, 1.11, B):

-- Participation in development, review, and redesign of courses and programs - Participation in developing and revising curriculum - Developing teaching materials, manuals, software, and computer exercises - Developing online courses - Contributing to study abroad programs - Contributing to service learning programs - Participating in the development of learning outcomes assessment tools and analysis of assessment results - Promoting responsiveness to diversity, equity, and inclusion through curriculum development, building of course materials, identification of relevant learning outcomes, implementation of innovative assessment practices, or in design of accessible learning spaces, both online and in person, among others.
+- Participating in development, review, and redesign of courses and programs - Participating in developing and revising curriculum - Developing teaching materials, manuals, software, and computer exercises

+- Developing online courses - Contributing to study abroad programs - Contributing to service learning programs - Participating in the development of learning outcomes assessment tools and analysis of assessment results - Promoting responsiveness to diversity, equity, and inclusion through curriculum development, building of course materials, identification of relevant learning outcomes, implementation of innovative assessment practices, or in design of accessible learning spaces, both online and in person, among others.

 IV.
-Documentation for Evaluating Excellence in Developing as a Teacher The candidate must demonstrate excellence in developing as a teacher.
-Factors that will be considered may include but are not limited to those outlined in the TRMOA (Appendix A, 1.11, C):
+Documentation for Evaluating Excellence in Developing as a Teacher

+The candidate must demonstrate excellence in developing as a teacher.
+Factors that will be considered may include but are not limited to those outlined in the PMOA (Appendix A, 1.11, C):